edawg88/hello-world-python/README.md

 ## Description

-This project contains a basic Python script that:
+This project contains an interactive Python script that:
-- Prints a personalized greeting
+- Prompts for user input and prints a personalized greeting
-- Demonstrates Python lists and loops
+- Demonstrates Python lists, loops, and exception handling
-- Shows basic string formatting
+- Shows advanced string formatting with emojis
+- Displays current Python version information
+- Calculates and shows Python's age since 1991
-- Includes proper Python documentation
+- Includes proper Python documentation and error handling

 ## How to Run